 The number you enter in Box B is the same on every employee’s Form W-2.
 The IRS and SSA identify your business through your unique EIN.

-Never use your personal Social Security number on Forms W-2.
-If you do not have an Employer Identification Number, you must apply for an EIN before filing Form W-2.
+Do not use your personal Social Security number on Forms W-2.
+If you do not have an Employer Identification Number, apply for an EIN before filing Form W-2.
 Then, mark “Applied For” in Box B.

 Box C: Employer’s name, address, and ZIP code